Confidence, and Where Can I Find Some

 But, I do think faking it till you make it is beneficial!
 Especially with the positioning of your body, which is what Amy is getting across with this talk.
 Sometimes you truly aren’t confident in your abilities, but imitating the confidence and competence you see in others performing the same task can help you get there.
 You just tackle the task head on and soon enough you realize you aren’t scared of it anymore!!
 You can’t be completely blind to your reality though.
 Back to the people I’ve seen at work… As you’re faking it, you still have to put in the work to get to a place of self-confidence and self-reliance.
 To improve skills and successfully complete tasks.
 The key is to keep telling yourself that you CAN do this and you SHOULD be here as you take the time and energy to make yourself better.
 You really should watch Amy’s talk if you haven’t already.

-Here’s some of my favorite, quick take-aways from her talk:
+Here’s some of my favorite, quick take-aways from it:

 “We compliment the other’s non-verbal”